HEALTH AND SAFETY

 - A strategy to communicate accurate and timely information to students, faculty, staff, and the communities it serves

-Throughout the fall semester—and 2020–21 academic year if necessary—the University will continue to work closely on its COVID-19 health and safety protocols with the Chester County Department of Health, which is responsible for public health services in Delaware County during this crisis.
+Throughout the 2020–21 academic year, the University will continue to work closely on its COVID-19 health and safety protocols with the Chester County Department of Health, which is responsible for public health services in Delaware County during this crisis.

 Faculty, staff and students completed a required training before they returned to campus.
 Signage has been posted throughout campus, including in residence halls, dining halls, classroom buildings, student centers, and academic buildings to educate the community on health and safety protocols.